patologiivest/unpaidme/README.md

 - _UML class diagrams_ depicting the domain model to grasp the high-level overview and to be included in technical documentation.
 - _Database Schema Definitions_ written as SQL DDL statements to be used in the relational database of your choice, including some sensibel defaults w.r.t. indices etc.
-- _a demo web application_ written in RUST that provides a REST API to interact with the database.

 ## Goals